Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- Updated and renamed our `Scikit-learn DecisionTreeClassifier Updater` to `Scikit-learn Model Updater` and added support for various models.
 - Updated `CodeSafe` to `v0.0.3`.
 Now supports blocking attribute access and changed `immediate_termination` to be `True` by default.
 - Updated `Python Projects` with new beginner and intermediate projects.
 - Updated `OPEN-ARC` with a new project and fixed Project 11 notebook score details.